 These liabilities are considered by the Scheme's Actuary who carries out a full actuarial valuation of such liabilities every three years.
 This valuation considers the funding position of the Scheme and the level of contributions payable.
 The financial statements do not include liabilities in respect of future retirement benefits.

-The most recent full actuarial valuation of the Scheme was carried out as at 31 December 2021.
-This showed that on that date:
+The most recent valuation was carried out as at 31 December 2022 which showed at that date: